 I wanted to love this book SO much because of the hype that I dragged myself through the entire thing while desperately trying to ignore how much I loathed the main character.

-Kvothe is awesome at basically everything he does without even trying and everyone he meets either worships him, or hates him and is out to get him.
-This was fun at first, but after a while it’s like ok we get that he can master everything in a few days instead of years.
+Kvothe is awesome at basically everything he does without even trying and everyone he meets either worships him or hates him & is out to get him.
+This was fun at first, but then it’s like ok we get that he can master everything in a few days instead of years.
 Where is the story.
 Kvothe’s parents are killed, so he becomes a street kid and then gets into university at a shockingly young age, where he continues to view himself as some struggling outsider.
 He becomes a legend because he talks the university into not only lowering his tuition, but paying him to attend.
 And every time he does something dumb, they decide to move him up a level instead of expelling him.
 The secondary characters were mostly good for emphasizing just how rare and amazing Kvothe is.
 He is by far the most cliche fantasy MC I have ever seen.

 The author kept having the narrator refer to the typical fantasy story in order to point out how he wasn’t being cliche.
 Like he’d straight out say that Kvothe didn’t follow the format of the “young boy, the hero.
 His parents are killed.
 He sets out for vengeance” and meets an old guy who tests and trains him… but no, that basically IS his story.
 Except it’s nowhere near as adventurous as other fantasy novels.
 Every single cliche thing that some middle aged guy could write into his wish-fulfillment protagonist is in here, but nothing particularly exciting ever really happens.
 (And I honestly don’t mind Gary Stus too much as long as they DO something or have a complex story arc).

 I was told to read this because of my Tolkien obsession, but I really fail to see how this even remotely falls in the same genre.
-This book isn’t necessarily bad, but it honestly might be the most overhyped one I’ve ever read.
+This book isn’t bad, but it honestly might be the most overhyped one I’ve ever read.